Blinken set for high-stakes China visit with tensions rising and breakthrough prospects low

 Yet prospects for any significant breakthrough on the most vexing issues facing the planet’s two largest economies are slim, as already ties have grown increasingly fraught in recent years.
 Animosity and recriminations have steadily escalated over a series of disagreements that have implications for global security and stability.

 Blinken arrives in Beijing on Sunday for two days of talks.
-He expects to meet with Qin on Sunday, Wang, and possibly Chinese President Xi Jinping on Monday, according to U.S. officials.
+He expects to meet with Foreign Minister Qin Gang on Sunday, top diplomat Wang Yi, and possibly Chinese President Xi Jinping on Monday, according to U.S. officials.

 Biden and Chinese President Xi Jinping agreed to Blinken’s trip early at a meeting last year in Bali.
 It came within a day of happening in February but was delayed by the diplomatic and political tumult brought on by the discovery of what the U.S. says was a Chinese spy balloon flying across the United States that was shot down.